laruence/yaconf/README.md

 ```

 ### Runtime Configure

 - yaconf.directory    // path to directory which all ini configuration files are putted
-- yaconf.check_delay  // in which interval Yaconf will detects the file's change, if it is set to zero,
+- yaconf.check_delay  // in which interval Yaconf will detect the file's change(by directory's mtime),
-                      // then you have to restart php for file's change takes affect
+                      // if it is set to zero, you have to restart php for file's change takes affect

 ### APIs